LukasKiederle/seminar-compare-go/content.md

 First of all the python and the go implementation have both about the same code length.
 While this is the case, the code complexity differs.
 In go there is some more trickiness when working with goroutines, channels and node-synchronization.
 Other than that the functionality which is needed for the raft algorithm is almost build in right from the start.
 Only a timer that is concurrent and can be restarted is missing but so it is in python too.
 This will receive some attention later on in the chapter.

 The python implementation is as already mentioned a little bit less complex.
 Understanding the code afterwards is much easier in python because there are not as many channels - just normal functions (which are of course also threads).
 Also there can occur some confusion if the reader is not that familiar with call-by-value and call-by-reference when reading the go-code.
 Python does this normally for you.
 Even though python is easier for realizing the raft algorithm, go has a way better performance.
 It gets this just because goroutines are so much faster than a python thread.
 Therefore golang has the potential to start more nodes concurrently.
+The difference in performance and scalability was already examined by a lot of people.
+One good paper about this is [GoLang vs Python: deep dive into the concurrency](https://madeddu.xyz/posts/go-py-benchmark/).

 Another difference between go and python is that python does not support interfaces.
 This leads to a dissimilar implementation of the cluster and the statemachine, but is not worth mentioning in this short paper.